MehulRampratapNayak/Algerian_forest_fire_logistic_regression_prediction/README.md

-# Algerian Forest Fire Prediction using Logistic Regression Algorithm
+# Algerian Forest Fire Prediction using Logistic Regression Algorithm .
 # 1) Problem statement .
 * This dataset comprises of Algerian Forest Fire Dataset taken from UCI .

 * Link of the dataset is as follows :- https://archive.ics.uci.edu/ml/datasets/Algerian+Forest+Fires+Dataset++ .

-* This Model Predicts using Logistic Regression that whether there will be a fire or not in the Algerian Forest on the basis of various given circumstances in the data .
+* This Model Predicts using Logistic Regression Algorithm that whether there will be a fire or not in the Algerian Forest on the basis of various given circumstances in the data .

 # 2) Data Collection.